 Our breakfast the next day was at Salt and Peper on Main Street.
 That was our table there in front but they have more tables inside and out.

 Joan, my wife, had the ricotta pancakes with fruit and I ordered the breakfast burrito.
 Both were quite tasty.
 They have a breakfast and lunch menu and a separate dinner menu which features seafood, pasta, and grill items.
 The breakfast/lunch menu was quite extensive running the gamut from tacos, burgers, and sandwiches to eggs benedict, phanaeng vegetable curry, and seared scallop salad.
-If they don’t have something you will like on their menu… seek immediate medical help.
+If they don’t have something you like on their menu… seek immediate medical help.

 Luna Blu